inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 ## Overview
-The goal of this documentation is to suggest a cohesive set of rules for anyone wishing to create, extend and/or maintain RDF vocabularies.
+The goal of this documentation is to suggest a cohesive set of guidelines for anyone wishing to create, extend and/or maintain RDF vocabularies.
 It borrows extensively from existing (and continually evolving) research in this space, but aims to provide a one-stop-shop for anyone looking for current industry best practices in relation to RDF vocabulary design.